apache/kylin/website/_posts/blog/2016-02-03-streaming-cubing.md

 * Streaming Batch Ingestion to ingest the incoming data batch and transform it into a micro cube.
 Thanks to the latest Kylin In-memory cubing technology, this step is now times faster and space-saving than previous.
 The micro cube is directly saved to HBase.
 * Job Scheduling Module to trigger Streaming Batch Ingestion.
 Kylin does not put too much efforts in job scheduling, streaming cubing is not a exception.
 Currently we provided a simple implementation based on Linux Crontab.

 We'll publish more detailed documents on how to use Kylin Streaming soon.
-In latest v1.5 we are also working on more complicated load balancing schemes for streaming cubing.
 Please stay tuned.